mkgiga/webtagger/README.md

 # webtagger
-An browser extension that lets you build image collections for tagging directly in the browser via a sidebar and various context menu controls.
+A browser extension that lets you build image collections for tagging directly in the browser via a sidebar and various context menu controls.

 ![Preview screenshot](./readme/preview.png)